daryllxd/lifelong-learning/self-improvement/48-laws-of-power.md

 47. Do not go past the mark you aimed for; in victory, learn where to stop.

-- The poweful know that the essence of strategy is controlling what comes next.
+- The powerful know that the essence of strategy is controlling what comes next.
 - There is no better time to stop and walk away than after a victory.

 48. Assume formlessness.